STRIPERSPACE.COM LOGO

 There are many excellent lures for catching striped bass.
 Some of our favorites are shown below.

-For both Bombers and Mega Baits, use yellow in the day and black at night.
-I usually use teasers with both.
+For swimming lures, use yellow in the day and black at night.

 Sometimes you need to cast a little farther, and you need a heavier plug.
 Three good heavier weight swimming plugs are shown on the right.